stevearc/conform.nvim/README.md

       -- When false, will create a temp file (will appear in "$FILENAME" args).
 The temp -- file is assumed to be modified in-place by the format command. stdin = true,
-      -- A function the calculates the directory to run the command in cwd = require("conform.util").root_file({ ".editorconfig", "package.json" }),
+      -- A function that calculates the directory to run the command in cwd = require("conform.util").root_file({ ".editorconfig", "package.json" }),
       -- When cwd is not found, don't run the formatter (default false) require_cwd = true,